Module b3d_nodes

 -

-: (example) {w=0,x=0,y=0,z=1} -
+rotationquat fromleef_math: (example) {w=0,x=0,y=0,z=1}

-ordered table: {x, y, z} outputs need cleaning up.
+scaleordered table: {x, y, z} outputs need cleaning up.

 - get_node_global_transform (node, frame, outputs)